laurens-in/workshop-browser2021-code/text.md

 \- Alex Bainter {: .caption}

-This quote by artist and developer behind [generative.fm](https://generative.fm) Alex Bainter makes that difference really clear.
+This quote by artist and developer behind [generative.fm](https://generative.fm) Alex Bainter explains what has changed: for the first time generative art has the possibility move into mass culture.

 So why did we talk about aura?
 How does the aura change in the age of digital generation - where the original exists as an abstract idea that exists in code - that is not the artwork itself - and every generation or iteration of the artwork is unique in time and space?
 How does that change affect the way we think about and create art?

+---> individualism through art, not through consumerism

 Digital production essentially amplifies a lot of the effects that Benjamin was talking about.